anatoliy-bezmenov/book-catalog/README.md

 After having successfully started the server, the server will start running on port 4000 and a database called "books" will be created, which will store 2 collections.
 One called "books" and another one called "users".

 ### Vite React Web Application
-Open another terminal and run
+Open another terminal and run (from book-catalog folder location)

 ```sh
 cd react-app